 SEMI-PERMANENT EXHIBITS:

-• Newark Museum of Art, 49 Washington Street: Learn more about slavery in New Jersey and Black soldiers of the American Revolution, take a special tour dedicated to the stories and ideals of the American Revolution.
+• The Newark Museum of Art, 49 Washington Street: Learn more about slavery in New Jersey and Black soldiers of the American Revolution.
+Explore revolutionary stories and ideals with “Liberty & Legacy,” a bilingual, self-guided tour of the American art galleries.

 • New Jersey Historical Society, 52 Park Place: Learn more about Cudjo Banquante’s life through records and artifacts held at the Society.
 The exhibit will be available starting on April 30 through September.